bakape/recache/README.md

 A single cache can contain multiple frontends.
-A frontend's stored data is subject to the same memory and LRU limits as its parent cache, however each frontend has it's own private key space and possibly different new record generation lambda.
+A frontend's stored data is subject to the same memory and LRU limits as its parent cache, however each frontend has it's own private key space and a possibly different new record generation lambda.

 recache provides configurable per-cache instance maximum used memory and last